What Can You Do? It is just police harassment.

 11 o’clock and we find ourselves, once again, being interrogated and hassled by two men in uniform.
 One is lean, the other stout.
+Police harassment is boring.
+We know this.
 The charges are overtaking on a double line, driving while under the influence of alcohol and driving without a license.
 To be clear, I have a license, I am not drunk, and we are not allowed to go back to the spot where I overtook them to check the validity of the first claim.

 They asked where we are from, and where we have been.
 He smells my breath and shouts that I am drunk.

 —I am not drunk.